Skip to main content

 NOTE: This fund is for registered charities working outside of the UK

-This fund is aimed at supporting registered charities who are working in International Aid Development to deliver their work.
-Grants of up to £5,000 are available for projects addressing the climate emergency outside of the UK.
+The Baillie Gifford International Fund is aimed at supporting charitable organisations who are working in International Aid Development to deliver their work.

 Purpose of this fund

-The types of activity the fund aims to support include projects that:
+The types of activity the fund supports include projects that:

 • Educate and inspire people to engage in climate action